wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 {% include _toc.html %}

-<a target="_blank" href="https://wilsonmar.github.io/cloud-perftest/">This</a> is a "deep-dive documentary", about how to ensure performance, scalability, availability, resilience, and affordability from building, testing, and running computer software applications running in production on various cloud environments.
+<a target="_blank" href="https://wilsonmar.github.io/cloud-perftest/">This</a> is my draft of an attempt at a logic presentation about how to ensure scalability, availability, resilience, and affordability from building, testing, and running computer software applications in production on various cloud environments.

-The attempt here is a logical sequence to cover tactics and strategies for several alternative architectures:

-* <a href="Tools">Tools landscape</a>
+* I begin with the <a href="Tools">tools landscape</a>
 * <a href="#Custom">Custom executables</a>
 * <a href="#SaaS">SaaS</a>
 * <a href="#SingleInstance">Single-instance</a>